zhirzh/zhirzh.github.io/_posts/2016-10-20-timing-controls-3.md

 *This is small one.*

-In a [previous post], we looked at API style implementations of the techniques discussed in [another post].
+In a [previous post], we looked at higher order implementations of the techniques discussed in [another post].

-And in this post, we'll look at [`requestAnimationFrame`].
+In this post, we'll look at [`requestAnimationFrame`].

 <!-- preview -->